5 Apps You Should Self-Host Right Now (And How)

 The five best apps to self-host in 2026 for privacy, savings, and independence.
 Includes step-by-step deployment instructions for each one.

 But these five?
-These are the apps that make self-hosting click.
-They’re easy to deploy, immediately useful, and save you real money or give you real privacy gains.
-Each one replaces a paid service you’re probably using right now.
+These are the ones that actually click.
+They’re surprisingly easy to deploy, immediately useful, and they save you real money or give you real privacy.
+Each one replaces a paid service you’re probably throwing money at right now.

 1. Vaultwarden — Your Password Manager